-Responsible Alpha's Governance Disclosure Reporting 2-9 Governance structure and composition Responsible Alpha was advised by its General Counsel to leave all decision-making responsibility with its CEO, also based on input from independent contractors and named advisors.
-As sole founder of Responsible Alpha and due to the staff structure of the company, the CEO, Gabriel Thoumi is the highest governance body in the organization, which will change in 2023 with growth forecast of the company to include its Board of Directors.
-The CEO is responsible for overseeing the management of the organization's impacts on the economy, environment, and people.
-He is however asking and taking account to/from the main external contractors about processes, governance and structure developed within the company in 2022.
-2-9 Composition of the highest governance body In 2023, Responsible Alpha will develop its Board of Directors who will further inform corporate governance.
-The Board of Directors will come from a pool of globally diverse and talented business leaders.
-The Board of Directors tasks in 2023 will be: Strategy and planning: Providing advice and direction on the development of Responsible Alpha's short-term (three-year) and long-term (IO-year) plans.
-Governance: Defining board governance structure, composition, structure, and processes and as required, establishing committees to focus on specific areas, such as audit, compensation, and governance, and ensures their effectiveness.
-The board will also regularly assess its own performance of the organization, including financial performance, operational metrics, and key performance indicators ensuring appropriate systems and processes are in place to measure and evaluate performance and hold management accountable for results.
-Risk Management and Compliance: Overseeing the development and operations of Responsible Alpha's risk management framework, ensuring that effective processes are in place to identify, assess, and mitigate risks while ensuring compliance with applicable laws, regulations, and ethical standards.
-Ethical and Responsible Behavior: Setting the tone for ethical and responsible behavior by Responsible Alpha, its staff, independent contractors, and related individuals by reviewing and approving code of ethics and sustainability policies used by Responsible Alpha.
+Responsible Alpha's Governance Disclosure Reporting 2-9 Governance structure and composition Responsible Alpha was advised by its General Counsel to leave all decision-making responsibility with its CEO and President, also based on input from independent contractors and named advisors.
+As sole founder of Responsible Alpha and due to the staff structure of the company, the CEO and President, Gabriel Thoumi is the highest governance body in the organization, which will change in 2023 with growth forecast of the company to include its Board of Directors.
+The CEO and President is responsible for overseeing the management of the organization's impacts on the economy, environment, and people.
+2-9 Composition of the highest governance body As of 2023, Responsible Alpha has developed its Board of Directors to further inform corporate governance.
+The Board of Directors came from a pool of globally diverse and talented business leaders.
+The Board of Directors tasks in 2023 are: • Strategy and planning: Providing advice and direction on the development of Responsible Alpha's short-term (three-year) and long-term (10-year) plans. • Governance: Defining board governance structure, composition, structure, and processes and as required, establishing committees to focus on specific areas, such as audit, compensation, and governance, and ensure their effectiveness.
+The board will also regularly assess its own performance and effectiveness. • Performance Oversight: Monitoring the performance of the organization, including financial performance, operational metrics, and key performance indicators ensuring appropriate systems and processes are in place to measure and evaluate performance and hold management accountable for results.
+Also sign off on organizational sustainability targets. • Risk Management and Compliance: Overseeing the development and operations of Responsible Alpha's risk management framework, ensuring that effective processes are in place to identify, assess, and mitigate risks related to the business model while ensuring compliance with applicable laws, regulations, and ethical standards. • Ethical and Responsible Behavior: Setting the tone for ethical and responsible behavior by Responsible Alpha, its staff, contractors, and related individuals by reviewing and approving the code of ethics and sustainability policies used by Responsible Alpha. • Disclosures and public communication: Oversee and approve Responsible Alpha's Environmental, Social and Governance reporting.
+With these results, launch a sustainability annual statement highlighting the impacts of our operation in people and environment, as well as the zero-tolerance for corruption.